SynthWorlds: Controlled Parallel Worlds for Disentangling Reasoning and Knowledge in Language Models: : Parallel Corpora for Controlled Evaluation

-\xhdr{Framework Goals} To fairly measure KA, \datasetname~corpora and tasks are constructed with four core goals: (1) \textbf{emulate real-world complexity} by capturing the structure, interconnections, and both factual consistency (facts are mutually coherent) and semantic consistency, where semantic consistency requires that surface forms remain compatible with the entity’s ontological type (e.g., names that cue rivers remain river-like, hospitals hospital-like) makes sure that surface form artifacts are not differences between real and synth-mapped documents.
-Performance on~\datasetname~is thus informative of reasoning in realistic tasks; (2) \textbf{enable parallel real- and synthetic-entity variants} to disentangle reasoning and factual knowledge; (3) \textbf{precisely control task difficulty} to support observations across levels of task complexity; and (4) \textbf{be fully automatic} such that new \datasetname~corpora and tasks can be readily constructed to continually provide novel evaluation data (guarding against evaluation corpora being included in pre- and post-training datasets).
+\xhdr{Framework Goals} To fairly measure KA, \datasetname~corpora and tasks are constructed with four core goals: (1) \textbf{emulate real-world complexity} by capturing the structure, interconnections, and both factual consistency (facts are mutually coherent) and semantic consistency, where semantic consistency requires that surface forms remain compatible with the entity’s ontological type.
+For example, university names remain university-like (University of Toronto → University of Grandvale, not → Grandvale Bank) and libraries remain library-like (Central Library → Oakwood Public Library, not → Central Stadium).
+This ensures surface form artifacts do not differ between real and synthetic variants, making performance on \datasetname~informative of reasoning in realistic tasks; (2) \textbf{enable parallel real- and synthetic-entity variants} to disentangle reasoning and factual knowledge; (3) \textbf{precisely control task difficulty} to support observations across levels of task complexity; and (4) \textbf{be fully automatic} such that new \datasetname~corpora and tasks can be readily constructed to continually provide novel evaluation data (guarding against evaluation corpora being included in pre- and post-training datasets).

 \xhdr{Obscuring Factual Knowledge in Synthetically Generated Corpora} Similar to Wikipedia documents, \datasetname' corpora consist of documents about a specific entity with references to other entities in the corpus.
 The pipeline operates in three stages (Fig~\ref{fig:overview}): (1) universe construction, (2) surface-form perturbation of named entities and timestamps, and (3) document generation.